 How to Inspect for Damage

-Why wait for the drip, drip, drip of a damaged roof Its a good idea to inspect your roof regularly, particularly if you live in areas of the country that experience extreme weather.
+Why wait for the drip, drip, drip of a damaged roof?
+It's a good idea to inspect your roof regularly, particularly if you live in areas of the country that experience extreme weather.
 You can inspect your roof yourself by either climbing on your roof or by using binoculars from the ground.

 Here are some things to look for: